 We cannot guarantee that clinical trials of our product candidates will be conducted as planned or completed on schedule, if at all.
-A failure of one or more clinical trials can occur at any stage of the clinical trial process, and other events may cause us to temporarily or permanently stop a clinical trial.
-Events that may prevent successful or timely commencement and completion of clinical development include:
+A failure of one or more clinical trials can occur at any stage of the clinical trial process,

-- negative preclinical data; - delays in receiving the required regulatory clearance from the appropriate regulatory authorities to commence clinical trials or amend clinical trial protocols, including any objections to our INDs or CTAs or protocol amendments from regulatory authorities; - delays in reaching, or a failure to reach, a consensus with regulatory authorities on study design; - delays in reaching, or a failure to reach, an agreement on acceptable terms with prospective independent clinical investigators, CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different investigators, CROs and clinical trial sites; - difficulties in obtaining required Institutional Review Board ("IRB") or ethics committee approval at each clinical trial site; - challenges in recruiting and enrolling suitable patients that meet the study criteria to participate in clinical trials; - the inability to enroll a sufficient number of patients in clinical trials to ensure adequate statistical power to detect statistically significant treatment effects; - imposition of a clinical hold by regulatory authorities or IRBs for any reason, including safety concerns and non-compliance with regulatory requirements; - failure by independent clinical investigators, CROs, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's good clinical practices ("GCP") or applicable regulatory guidelines in other jurisdictions; - the inability to manufacture adequate quantities of a product candidate or other materials necessary in accordance with current Good Manufacturing Practices ("cGMPs") and current Good Tissue Practices ("cGTPs") to conduct clinical trials; - lower than anticipated patient retention rates; - difficulties in maintaining contact with patients after treatment, resulting in incomplete data; - ambiguous or negative interim results; - our independent clinical investigators, CROs or clinical trial sites failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all, deviating from the protocol or dropping out of a clinical trial; - unforeseen safety issues, including occurrence of adverse events associated with the product candidate that are viewed to outweigh the product candidate's potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - lack of adequate funding to continue the clinical trial; or - delays and disruptions as a result of the COVID-19 pandemic.
+- negative preclinical data; - delays in receiving the required regulatory clearance from the appropriate regulatory authorities to commence clinical trials or amend clinical trial protocols, including any objections to our INDs or CTAs or protocol amendments from regulatory authorities; - delays in reaching, or a failure to reach, a consensus with regulatory authorities on study design; - delays in reaching, or a failure to reach, an agreement on acceptable terms with prospective independent clinical investigators, CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different investigators, CROs and clinical trial sites; - · difficulties in obtaining required Institutional Review Board ("IRB") or ethics committee approval at each clinical trial site; - · challenges in recruiting and enrolling suitable patients that meet the study criteria to participate in clinical trials; - the inability to enroll a sufficient number of patients in clinical trials to ensure adequate statistical power to detect statistically significant treatment effects: - imposition of a clinical hold by regulatory authorities or IRBs for any reason, including safety concerns and non-compliance with regulatory requirements; - failure by independent clinical investigators, CROs, other third parties or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's good clinical practices ("GCP") or applicable regulatory guidelines in other jurisdictions; - the inability to manufacture adequate quantities of a product candidate or other materials necessary in accordance with current Good Manufacturing Practices ("cGMPs") and current Good Tissue Practices ("cGTPs") to conduct clinical trials; - · lower than anticipated patient retention rates; - difficulties in maintaining contact with patients after treatment, resulting in incomplete data; - ambiguous or negative interim results: - our independent clinical investigators, CROs or clinical trial sites failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all, deviating from the protocol or dropping out of a clinical trial; - unforeseen safety issues, including occurrence of adverse events associated with the product candidate that are viewed to outweigh the product candidate's potential benefits; - · changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - · lack of adequate funding to continue the clinical trial; or - · delays and disruptions as a result of the COVID-19 pandemic.